hortonew/Task-Execution-Graphs/README.md

 # Task Graphs

-The purpose of this application is to processs a stream of text containing task execution orders into valid task execution groups.
+The purpose of this application is to process a stream of text containing task execution orders into valid task execution groups.

 ## Example